Ibrahim Sanjaya

-Ibrahim Sanjaya (born 26 August 1997) is an Indonesian professional footballer who plays as a full-back for Liga 1 club PSS Sleman.
+Ibrahim Sanjaya (born 26 August 1997) is an Indonesian professional footballer who plays as a full-back for Persis Solo.

 Club career

 Semen Padang

 In 2017, Ibrahim Sanjaya signed a contract with Indonesian Liga 1 club Semen Padang.
 He made his league debut on 21 September 2017 in a match against Persiba Balikpapan at the Batakan Stadium, Balikpapan.

 Persik Kediri

-He was signed for Persik Kediri to play in Liga 2 in the 2019 season.
-On 25 November 2019 Persik won the 2019 Liga 2 Final and promoted to Liga 1, after defeated Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.
+He was signed for Persik Kediri to play in Liga 2 in 2019 season.
+On 25 November 2019, Persik won the 2019 Liga 2 Final and promoted to Liga 1, after defeating Persita Tangerang 3–2 at the Kapten I Wayan Dipta Stadium, Gianyar.

 PSS Sleman

 Sanjaya was signed for PSS Sleman to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 August 2022 in a match against Persik Kediri at the Brawijaya Stadium, Kediri.

 International career

 In 2016, Sanjaya represented the Indonesia U-19, in the 2016 AFF U-19 Youth Championship.